HowesDS24/MAGD-150/README.md

 taken, like a specific key press or mouse click happens inside a certain perimiter, it will
 do whatever you tell it to.
 ## Assignment 8
+Assignment 8 was our first experience with importing external things, such as pictures.
+It was slightly more complicated than I expected, because the web browser does not allow
+you to import these things for security reasons, so we had to use an app that created
+a server where we could run the code.
+This made the whole learning process a bit more
+difficult, because we were kind of programming "blind" in a way.
+We also learned how to
+use text in p5.